birkofcz/42__push_swap/README.md

 The Radix sort implementation in this project consists of the following key steps:

-- Initialization: The shadow stacks (indexes_a and indexes_b) are created and initialized with the indexes of the integers in their sorted order.
+- Initialization: The shadow stacks (indexes_a and indexes_b) are created and initialized with the indexes 0 to N (to not deal with negative numbers with Radix) of the integers in their unsorted order.

 - Bit counting: The maximum number of bits required to represent the integers in binary form is calculated.
 This determines the number of iterations required for the Radix sort algorithm.